 - A Couple of Snacks to Get You Through

 - How to Stretch Your Pantry (Easy Baking Substitutions)

 If you haven’t made this hummus recipe yet, you have really been missing out.
-It’s creamy, dreamy, as good as your very favorite Mediterranean restaurant’s.
+It’s creamy, dreamy, and as good as your very favorite Mediterranean restaurant’s.